6 Ways Business Owners Can Survive the Small Business Rent Crisis

 5. Set up a Mini Photography Studio

 You might want to invest in some basic photography equipment, like lights and backdrops to get started.
 And if you don’t have the budget for that, you can easily find some great second-hand deals.
 Once you’ve got your studio set up, you can start marketing it to local photographers.
 Setting up a small photography studio is relatively low-cost and straightforward.
-With some creative marketing, you could soon start generating some extra income to cover your rent during the business rent crisis.
+With some creative marketing using a digital marketing agency, you could soon start generating some extra income to cover your rent during the business rent crisis.
+You could also consider leveraging specialized digital marketing services to reach a broader audience and maximize your return on investment.

 6. Host a Pop-up Shop